andraugust/andraugust.github.io/index.md

 ## [Statistical Thermodynamics](thermo-1.html)

 <p style="opacity:0.5">12/2024</p>
-On the emergence of thermal properties from the collective motion of microscopic particles.
+On the emergence of thermodynamics from the collective motion of microscopic particles.

 ## [Quantum Mechanics Part III: Joint Systems & Entanglement](quantum-3.html)